opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfs.en.md

 QGIS as you'll have to re-open it later when you want to synchronize the changes.

-During packaging your project, it allowd to select subdirectories to be copied.
+During packaging the project, it allowd to select subdirectories to be copied.

 !![Select subdirectories](../../assets/images/qfield-syinc-subdirs-exporting-project.png)